Miners’ union backs shift from coal in exchange for jobs

 “Basically what is needed … is the human infrastructure,” Manchin said.
 “You can’t leave anybody behind,” especially those in his hard-hit state, which has lost thousands of jobs in mining and other resource extraction industries jobs in recent years.

 “I can tell you how West Virginia feels.
 We feel like returning Vietnam veterans,” Manchin said.
 “We’ve done every dirty job you’ve asked us to do.
-We never question it.
+We never questioned.
 We did it and performed well.
 And now all of a sudden we’re not good enough, we’re not clean enough, we’re not green enough and we’re not smart enough.
-You wonder why they quit voting for Democrats, that’s the reason.”
+You want to know why they quit voting for Democrats, that’s the reason.”

 A plan put forward by the mine workers’ union calls for significant expansion of tax incentives for renewable energy and preference in hiring for dislocated miners; full funding for programs to plug old oil and gas wells and clean up abandoned mines; and continued incentives to develop so-called carbon capture and storage technology that traps carbon dioxide produced by burning fossil fuels and stores it underground.